beffyd/gardening-project/README.md

 Frequent Visitor goals:
 - I want to be able to find the business in person
+- I want to join the mailing list for discount on services
 # Design

 ## Colour Scheme